The magazine of photography and ideas

 Embser: When you were working with Jackie and Aryn, did you have a sense that this was a moment you would share for the rest of your lives?

 Moakley: Yeah, we all really bonded.
-There were moments when it really started to escalate.
-I was seeing things that I’d only seen in pictures of genocide: a dump truck loaded up with bodies.
+There were moments when it really started to escalate—watching Dr. Brown and his hospital, I had a moment as a journalist where I was seeing something that I’d only seen in pictures of genocide: a dump truck loaded up with bodies.
 Seeing people working so carefully and diligently at a time when they couldn’t really have funerals, they were just trying to take care of the dead, and the dead were sadly being buried without funerals and without family members around.
 It was one of the most unforgettable scenes I’ve ever witnessed as a journalist, and it marks me to this day.

 I remember looking at Jackie, in our gear, and making eye contact with her.
 We were working quietly, and I thought, This is where you just have to focus and get this.
 After almost two weeks in Monrovia, the best day was when we were with Dr. Brown and he told us they were sending a whole family home who had recovered.
-To see this family come out of quarantine, it looked like they were in a camp—like in Holocaust pictures.
-The gates opened, this family walked out, and they were weakened but smiling and so excited and happy.
+To see this family come out of quarantine, it looked like they were in a camp (like in Holocaust pictures), the gates opening, this family walking out, and they were weakened but smiling and so excited and happy.
 That really lifted our spirits after seeing such death and destruction.
 Knowing that people were getting better and that we were on a mission to celebrate the people who were helping them.

-Embser: Over the course of your photo editing career, I imagine there have been photographers you’ve called on repeatedly.
+Embser: Over the course of your photo editing career, I imagine there have been photographers you have called on repeatedly.
 What makes those creative relationships work?

 Moakley: It’s truly the energy of the collaboration.
 If I tell a photographer I love some part of their portfolio, I really mean it.
 I don’t say those things lightly.
 When you hire someone and they do a job for you, you trust them.
 On the inverse, you have to publish their work well, treat it with the utmost respect, be their representative at the magazine, and they begin to trust you too.
 I would say how that relationship grows is the most essential thing about photo editing, because from that point of trust, I can ask them to go a little bit out of their comfort zone.
 If it doesn’t go well, they know I’ll be respectful, and that I’ll only show their best work.